 February — The Windowsill Start

 February is for indoor sowing only.
 Your windowsill or a simple propagator is all you need.
+Outside, the soil is still far too cold and waterlogged for seeds to do anything useful, so resist the urge to get ahead of yourself outdoors.

 March — Building Momentum

 March is when things get exciting.
 You can start more seeds indoors and, towards the end of the month, begin hardening off your earliest sowings.
+But don't be tempted to sow outdoors too early — a late frost can kill tender seedlings overnight, and soil temperatures are still below what most seeds need.

 April — The Main Event

 Not sure when your last frost date is?
 In most of southern England it's mid-April.
 In the Midlands and North, it's usually early to mid-May.
-Growli uses local weather data to tell you exactly when it's safe.
+GardenPack uses local weather data to tell you exactly when it's safe.

 May — Full Speed Ahead

 This is also the time to transplant seedlings you started earlier.
 Harden them off for a week before planting out — move them outside during the day and back in at night.
+Skipping this step is one of the most common causes of transplant failure.

 Try Garden Pack for free